 C. Sherry Immediato, MPP, MBA, Director, ReThink Health

-Sherry Immediato serves as ReThink Health’s acting Managing Director and leads regional stewardship programs across ReThink Health’s diverse portfolio.
+Sherry Immediato serves as ReThink Health’s Director and leads regional stewardship programs across ReThink Health’s diverse portfolio.
 A founding practitioner in the field of organizational learning and an expert in using multi-stakeholder collaboration to address complex systems issues, Ms. Immediato is an adjunct faculty member at St. Louis University School of Public Health.
 She holds a BS from the University of Wisconsin-Madison, an MPP from the Kennedy School of Government, and an MBA from the Harvard Business School.

 Contact Sherry Immediato